Agatha Harkness: Ghost life

 Agatha has since made her presence known in the New Multiverse as a ghost.
 She appears to Wanda and confirms her death at the hands of her protégé.
 She also concurrently serves as the omniscient narrator of Vision's ongoing solo title, having induced precognitive visions through an arcane ritual involving the murder of Ebony at some undetermined point before her death.
 Agatha fights alongside Wanda and the spirit of her biological mother Natalya Maximoff against a physical manifestation of Chaos which is attempting to destroy witchcraft.
 The two spirits channel their magic through Wanda and, after Quicksilver is summoned, they manage to defeat the being once and for all although this has gravely wounded Order, the Goddess of Witchcraft.
 Natalya sacrifices herself to restore Order and, in doing so, also returns Agatha to life.
 Despite noting that her and Wanda's paths are intertwined, Agatha chooses to have some time to herself to enjoy being alive again.

 2020s

-Daughters of Liberty
+The Daughters of Liberty

 Agatha Harkness later appears as a member of the Daughters of Liberty where she taught magic to its members.
 At the time when Captain America figured out that Dryad is a revived Peggy Carter, Agatha teleported herself to inform him that the threats that the Daughters of Liberty have been facing are connected with Aleksander Lukin's sister Alexa.
 Agatha later briefed the Daughters of Liberty's latest recruit Shuri about the situation involving Selene having Sharon Carter's soul.
 She then proceeded to transport herself, Sharon's Iron Patriot appearance, and Shuri to where Selene is located.

+Midnight Suns

+During the battle with Corina (now calling herself Korrosion), a gigantic explosion of energy was unleashed due to the Black Mirror's destruction and neither Korrosion or Agatha Harkness were anywhere to be found.
+It later turns out that the explosion had sent them back to their homeworlds where they belong.
+Agatha discovers that by absorbing the Mirror's energy, she has been restored to her physical and mental prime and is now a young woman again.
+She briefly goes into hiding as she adjusts to her new body.